uw-ischool-info-201a-2019-autumn/a1-starter/instructions.md

   * A paragraph to present your reflective paragraph
   * Hypertext links to the obituary and to a Wikipedia entry.
 1. **Filenames and directories requirements.**
-  * Create two directories in `\images\photographs\people`, one directory for each person, name by their last name
+  * Create two directories in `\images\photographs\people`, one directory for each person, named by their last name
   * Put the two photographs into the respective directories
-  * Your document should be named `README.md`, located in the root directory of your repository.
+  * The document should be named `README.md`, located in the root directory of the repository.
   * Once you are finished, add, commit, and push all changes to GitHub.

 **Notes on Professional Practice**: (1) If you find a requirement _ambiguous_, that is, unclear ask your Teaching Assistant or post a question on Teams.
 Requirements should be _unambiguous_.
 Always resolve ambiguous requirements before designing and implementing solutions by **communicating directly** with your project manager or team member.
 (2) Before starting to code, read all of the requirements, draw a **hand-sketch** of your page design, and create a **todo list** of the steps you need to follow.
 It is almost always a good idea to do a bit of planning before starting to code.
+Reflect: What are the costs/benefits of planning?

 ## Part III: Data Science: Tool for Good or Weapon?
 A. Data science can be weapon, a tool that harms human beings.
 As we shall see, O'Neil (2016) presents a devastating critique of data science.
 We'll explore her arguments in some detail, but to start please answer these two questions from pages 1-14: